thegoldenhack/website-2023/README.md

     What's the difference between a bird and a fly?
     A bird can fly but a fly can't bird.

+Kyle's New Favourite Dad Joke:
+	I recently bought a new thesaurus.
+Not only is it terrible, it's terrible.

 ## Challenge Question
 <details>
   <summary>What programming language does the James Webb Space Telescope use?</summary>